svivian/q2a-markdown-editor/README.md

 In Admin > Plugins, you can set three options:

 - "Don't add CSS inline" - this will not output the CSS onto the page, to allow putting it in a stylesheet instead which is more efficient.
-Copy the CSS from sample.css to the bottom of your theme's current stylesheet.
+Copy the CSS from `pagedown/wmd.css` to the bottom of your theme's current stylesheet.
 - "Plaintext comments" - Sets a post as plaintext when converting answers to comments.
 - "Use syntax highlighting" - Integrates [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) for code blocks (including while writing posts).
 All common programming languages are supported, but you can add more using the [customized download here](http://softwaremaniacs.org/soft/highlight/en/download/).
 Save the file and overwrite `pagedown/highlight.min.js`.
-Similarly, any of the custom styles can be added to your stylesheet instead of the provided styles.
+If you ticked the box for CSS above, copy the CSS from `pagedown/highlightjs.css` to the bottom of your theme's current stylesheet.